For best experience please turn on javascript and use a modern browser!

 You are using a browser that is no longer supported by Microsoft.
 Please upgrade your browser.
 The site may not present itself correctly if you continue browsing.

-On Thursday 6 November 2025, the AISSR warmly welcomes Renée DiResta, expert on disinformation, spam, scams, and trolls.
-She studies online manipulation, and what we can do about it.
+On Thursday 6 November 2025, the AISSR warmly welcomes Renée DiResta, expert on disinformation, spam, scams, and trolls, for the second AISSR Lecture of the 2025-2026 series.

 Date